mozilla/network-pulse-api/README.md

 }
 ```

-### `GET /userstatus/`

-This gets the current user's session information in the form of their full name and email address.

 **This data should never be cached persistently**.
 Do not store this in localStorage, cookies, or any other persistent data store.
 When the user terminates their client, or logs out, this information should immediately be lost.
 Also do not store this in a global namespace like `window` or `document`, or in anything that isn't protected by a closure.

+Also note that "the page itself" counts as global scope, so you generally don't want to put these values on the page as `<form>` elements.
+Instead, a form submission should be intercepted, and an in-memory form should be created with all the information of the original form, but with the nonce and csrf values copied.
+The submission can then use this in-memory form as basis for its POST payload instead.

+### `GET /userstatus/`

+This gets the current user's session information in the form of their full name and email address.

 The call response is a JSON object of the following form: